walokra/sailimgur/Readme.md

 Build for testing
 -----------------

-If you wanna build Sailimgur from source, fill in the API client_id for imgur service in src/qml/pages/Settings.qml.
+If you wanna build Sailimgur from source, fill in the API client_id and clientSecret for imgur service in src/qml/pages/Constant.qml.

 Downloads
 ---------